 The blueprint consists of 12 steps, split into 5 phases, which are listed below.
-I recommend these are done in the order they're listed, especially for your first event, although some steps will overlap, especially in the early stages of planning and preparation.
+Generally, these are done in the order they're listed, although it's possible to overlap some steps, especially in the early stages and within each phase.
 Each step covers an ESSENTIAL element in the process.
-Miss any of these elements and you will be in danger of either failing to run an effective event, failing to create a profit, or failing to build a sustainable business for the long term.
+Miss any of these elements and you will be in danger of either failing to run an effective event, failing to create a profit, or failing to build a sustainable business.